fomightez/fqgrep-binder/README.md

 ## Related utility

 [Patmatch](https://github.com/fomightez/patmatch-binder) will run on fasta to find matches to patterns.
-Patmatch supports IUPAC and mismatch insertions, deletions, and substitions that I haven't seen fqgrep support. (see about 'indraniel/fqgrep' below for more on that.)
+Patmatch supports IUPAC and mismatch insertions, deletions, and substitutions that I haven't seen fqgrep support. (see about 'indraniel/fqgrep' below for more on that.)

-And so if you need to allow mismatches with numbers of insertions, deletions, and substitions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).
+And so if you need to allow mismatches with numbers of insertions, deletions, and substitutions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).

 ### Related converting fastq to fasta to be able to use more available tools